Altiparmakis/PrologTasks/README.md

 - [Eclipse Prolog Download](https://eclipseclp.org/)

-Exercise Documentation
+##Exercise Documentation
 Each exercise file contains comments with the problem statement for that exercise.
 To view the problem statements:

-Open the Exercise Files:
+1)Open the Exercise Files:
 Navigate to the relevant folder containing the exercises and open the .ecl files.

-Review the Comments:
+2)Review the Comments:
 The problem statements are documented in the comments at the top of each file.
 These comments describe the task to be solved by the Prolog code within that file.